52147/Computer-Architecture/README.md

     -  The name coined for this symbolic language, still used today, is assemnly language.
     -  In contrast, the binary language that the machine understands is the machine language.

-- The recognition that a program could be written yto translate a more powerful language into computer instructions was ont of the great breakthroughs in the early days of computing.
+- The recognition that a program could be written to translate a more powerful language into computer instructions was ont of the great breakthroughs in the early days of computing.
 - Progtammers today owe their productivity to the creation of high-level progtamminh languages and compilers
 - that translate programs in such languages into instructions.
 - figures 1.4 shows the relationships among these programs and languages,